gvwilson/sdxjs/en/src/package-manager/index.md

 Imagine that each package we need is represented as an axis on a multi-dimensional grid, with its versions as the tick marks
-([% f package-manager-allowable %]).
+([%f package-manager-allowable %]).
 Each point on the grid is a possible combination of package versions.
 We can block out regions of this grid using the constraints on the package versions;
 whatever points are left when we're done represent legal combinations.

-[% figure slug="package-manager-allowable" img="figures/allowable.svg" alt="Allowable versions" caption="Finding allowable combinations of package versions." %]
+[% figure slug="package-manager-allowable" img="allowable.svg" alt="Allowable versions" caption="Finding allowable combinations of package versions." %]

 For example,
-suppose we have the set of requirements shown in [% t package-manager-example-dependencies %].
+suppose we have the set of requirements shown in [%t package-manager-example-dependencies %].
 There are 18 possible configurations
 (2 for X × 3 for Y × 3 for Z)
 but 16 are excluded by various incompatibilities.
 Of the two remaining possibilities,
 X/2 + Y/3 + Z/3 is strictly greater than X/2 + Y/2 + Z/2,
 so we would probably choose the former
-([% t package-manager-example-result %]).
+([%t package-manager-example-result %]).
 if we wound up with A/1 + B/2 versus A/2 + B/1,
 we would need to add rules for resolving ties.